What Is Communication?

 Communication is usually described along a few major dimensions: Content (what type of things are communicated), source, emisor, sender or encoder (by whom), form (in which form), channel (through which medium), destination, receiver, target or decoder (to whom), and the purpose or pragmatic aspect.
 Between parties, communication includes acts that confer knowledge and experiences, give advice and commands, and ask questions.
 These acts may take many forms, in one of the various manners of communication.
 The form depends on the abilities of the group communicating.
 Together, communication content and form make messages that are sent towards a destination.
 The target can be oneself, another person or being, another entity (such as a corporation or group of beings).

-information transmission governed by three levels of semiotic rules:
+Communication can be seen as processes of information transmission governed by three levels of semiotic rules:

 Syntactic (formal properties of signs and symbols),